-Characteris 6 s Percentage Characteristics Percentage
+8 haracteristics Percentage Characteristics Percentage

-Duration of mobile device use Gender
+Duration of mobile device use for learning Gender

-for learning

 Less than 6 months 28% Male 46 %

 Between 6 and 12 months 54% Female 54 %

 More than 12 months 18%

-Learning Achievement Level
+Learning Achievement Level Age

-Age

 Below 34% Below 21 14 %

 Middle 44% Between 20 and 21 74 %

 High 12% 21 and above 12 %

-3.3 Data Collection Method and Analysis
+3.3 Data collection method and analysis

 In implementing reflection on M-learning in the TQM class, data collection methods included self-observation, students' journals, and a students' questionnaire.
-Self-observation enables teachers to evaluate and develop learning practice quality, to improve learning conditions in class [15].
-In implementing self-observation, teachers collected information from class discussion and students' feedback, produced in two form 2 during outside-class learning, through the M-13 ning workshop and students' journals.
+Self-observation enables teachers to evaluate and develop learning practice quality, to improve learning conditions in class [20].
+In implementing self-observation, teachers collected information from class discussion and students' feedback, produced in two forms du 5 g outside-class learning, through the M-learning workshop and students' jou 3 als.
 Students were also asked to complete a survey related to the implementation of M-learning in the classroom, and an M-learning workshop before learning in class.
-Umam, et. al [14] suggest that the collected data from self-observation and students' journals is analysed using content analysis, which adopts the following procedure [18].
-First, observation and students' journals were further managed to determine patterns and calculate their frequency.
+Umam, et. al [19] suggest that the collected data from self-observation and students' journals is analysed using content analysis, which adopts the following procedure [23], [24].
+First, observation and students' journals were given coloured codes based on the emerging themes, which were further managed to determine patterns and calculate their frequency.
 Eventually, the frequency and code patterns were applied to the sessions of reflection, discussion and outline.
 The outcomes of the questionnaire from students were statistically analysed, presented as the mean calculation (M) and standard deviation (SD).

-4. Findings and Discussion
+4 Findings and Discussion